 I was not a voracious reader till my late teens.
 Up until then, I’d borrowed, but never completed Asimov, Ayn Rand and Arthur Clarke.
+Read some Richard Bach & the like.
 One book I read and re-read was Penrose’s “An Emperor’s New Mind”.
 I did not understand everything, but what I did was immensely fascinating.
 I could never hold a fiction book for very long, though I did try.

 I think my serious reading only began with my access to Amazon, when I was in the US.
 The idea that practically any topic of interest could be pursued by clicking a few buttons really got to me, and soon I surrounded myself with way too many interesting books and much too little time to do them justice.

 If there’s a particular book that you’re curious about, I’d be happy to share my 2 cents on it.
 Conversely, having seen these books, do feel free to send me suggestions – they are always welcome.
-The books by Sri Aurobindo and Amal Kiran ought to be in a league or shelf of their own, but I did not quite know how to fix that !
+The books by Sri Aurobindo and The Mother are in a league of their own, but this portfolio below may not be able to reflect that.